Step-by-step guide

 Check the file after cleaning

-Use the EXIF viewer to compare a file before and after cleaning.
+Use the EXIF viewer to compare the original with the clean copy before sharing it.

 On Windows, check Properties > Details for GPS and camera fields.